kf6gpe/gnuradio-baycon-2020/presentation.md

 * Some sinks display data (e.g., waterfall)
 * Some GUI controls to set things like variables (e.g., knobs)

-# Basic use
-* Drag and drop modules
-* Click to create data flow connections
-* Control-F is your friend (finds modules)

 # A simple narrowband FM receiver
 ![source: by the author](images/nfm-flow.png)